aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/icssstyledeclaration/parentrule/_index.md

 ---
 title: ICSSStyleDeclaration.ParentRule
 second_title: Aspose.SVG for .NET API Reference
-description: ICSSStyleDeclaration property.
+description: ICSSStyleDeclaration ParentRule property.
 The CSS rule that contains this declaration block or null if this CSSStyleDeclaration is not attached to a CSSRule
 type: docs
 weight: 40
 url: /net/aspose.svg.dom.css/icssstyledeclaration/parentrule/